yuyongcan/STAMP/README.md

 ## Structure of Project

-This project is based on a [TTA-Benchmark](https://github.com/yuyongcan/Benchmark-TTA) contains several directories.
+This project is based on a [TTA-Benchmark](https://github.com/yuyongcan/Benchmark-TTA) containing several directories.
 Their roles are listed as follows:

 + ./cfgs: the config files for each dataset and algorithm are saved here.
-+ ./robustbench: a official library we used to load robust datasets and models.
++ ./robustbench: an official library we use to load robust datasets and models.
 + ./src/
-  + data: we load our datasets and dataloaders by code under this directories.
+  + data: we load our datasets and dataloaders by code under this directory.
-  + methods: the code for implements of various TTA methods.
+  + methods: the code for the implementation of various TTA methods.
   + models: the various models' loading process and definition rely on the code here.
   + utils: some useful tools for our projects.